MarkBrezina/quant-research-portfolio/README.md

 I am a quantitative researcher and developer focused on short-horizon to mid-frequency systematic trading research.
 My work centers on predictive signal design, market microstructure, regime-aware modelling, execution-aware backtesting, and portfolio/risk integration across traditional and digital-asset markets.

-This repository is a curated portfolio for quant research roles.
+This repository is a curated portfolio for quant roles.
 It is intended as a guided entry point into my public work, with emphasis on the projects most relevant to alpha research, execution, and systematic trading.

-disclaimer!\
-This portfolio is

 ---